Assassination of King Henri IV of France (1610)

 In the late afternoon of May 14, 1610, Henri IV left the Louvre Palace to meet with Maximilien de Béthune, Duke of Sully, one of his closest advisers, who was ill at his home.
 Since Sully’s home was nearby, Henri decided it was unnecessary to be escorted by the Horse Guard.
 Instead, the king was accompanied by an escort of a few soldiers.
 Riding in the carriage with Henri were Jean-Louis de Nogaret, Duke of Épernon and Hercule de Rohan, Duke of Montbazon.

 François Ravaillac had stolen a knife from an inn and followed Henri’s carriage as it left the Louvre Palace.
 François caught up with Henri’s carriage in the Rue de la Ferronnerie, a narrow street in today’s Les Halles district, not far from the Louvre.
 A hay cart and a cart loaded with barrels of wine had difficulty moving and caused congestion.
 Henri lifted up the leather curtain of his carriage to see what was causing the delay.
-Footmen standing on the step of Henri’s carriage moved away from the carriage to disperse the crowd which had recognized the king.
+The footmen standing on Henri’s carriage’s step moved away to disperse the crowd that had recognized the king.

 The commemorative plaque embedded in the pavement of the Rue de la Ferronnerie in Paris, marking the site of the assassination of Henri IV; Credit – Wikipedia